Kevin-Cendana/kevin-cendana/README.md

 <!-- Section: Academia -->
 <details>
   <summary><h3>&nbsp; Academia</h3></summary>
-  <p>I graduate from California State University, Sacramento as a Computer Science major in May 2024!
-All of my relevant coursework can be found in <a href="https://github.com/Kevin-Cendana/Computer-Science-Coursework">this</a> repository.</p>
+  <p>I graduate from California State University, Sacramento as a Computer Science major in May 2024! <br>All of my relevant coursework can be found in <a href="https://github.com/Kevin-Cendana/Computer-Science-Coursework">this</a> repository.<br>Each class has a README describing the content and course material.</p>
 </details>
 <!-- Section: Volunteering -->
 <details>